tc39/notes/meetings/2019-01/jan-29.md

 DE: There's a time-sensitive option; the longer we wait, the longer Chrome and Firefox will have this shipped.
 We can't defer this to next meeting and decide to remove the name.

-MS: Safari tech preview is shipping it as well.
+MLS: Safari tech preview is shipping it as well.

 LBR: This is a thread that has been going for a very long time, and I don't want to keep advocating for this renaming if we can't solve it during this meeting as the problem is time sensitive considering globalThis is already shipping in browsers.
 I am only proposing that we switch to Global.
 If we don't recommend anything else, the ship has sailed with globalThis.

-MS: I don't think people want this to be the resolution, but procedurally this is the default state.
+MLS: I don't think people want this to be the resolution, but procedurally this is the default state.

 #### Conclusion/Resolution